We carry out and commission research to measure the effectiveness of offender management services, in the short or long term.

 - highlights the key findings

-- sets out the implications for HMPPS decision-makers (approximately 3 pages, maximum of 5 pages)
+- sets out the implications for NOMS decision-makers

 You will also be required to submit a project review form (which covers lessons learnt and asks for ratings on key questions).
 Provision of the research summary and project review form is essential to ensure that value of the research is maximised.